peterle93/Disaster-Response-Pipeline/README.md

 - ML Pipeline Preparation.ipynb: Machine learning preparation code
 - train_classifier.py: classification code
 4. images - contains the images and gifs for presentation
+5. procfile - Mechanism for declaring what commands are run by your application’s dynos on the Heroku platform
+6. requirements.txt - required libraries needed for app

 ## Acknowledgements <a name="acknowledgements"></a>